 Although new to some marketers, podcasts—a group of audio files consumers can download and listen to—are rapidly gaining in popularity.
 The right podcast can increase traffic to your website and help you solidify your relationship with your audience.
 Since 27% of men and 24% of women now regularly listen to podcasts, including them in your content mix just makes good marketing sense.

 4. White papers:

 These are detailed, authoritative reports on topics about which your target audience cares.
 To be effective, a white paper should solve a specific problem for the consumers who read it.
 Said differently, white papers are problem-solving guides.
 Like blogs, white papers are especially effective in boosting lead generation.

 Not all consumers like infographics, but the ones who do, like them a lot.
 This is because they summarize key data in an easily accessible format, and without what those consumers view as unnecessary textual content.
 To accommodate those consumers who want to see infographics—and those who don’t—it can be useful to deliver infographics alongside text which presents the same data with editorial commentary.

 The fact that eBooks must be downloaded to consume makes them feel more authoritative and valuable (one might say “real”) to those who read them. eBooks, like blogs and white papers, will boost lead generation—they can also reinforce your brand and establish you as a thought leader in your industry.

 The inbound mantra that “content is king” is no less true today than it was 5 years ago.
-If anything, a smart content marketing strategy is arguably more important now for your business than ever.
+If anything, smart content marketing strategies are arguably more important now for your business than ever.

 Designing and executing a sound strategy—one that effectively dovetails with other digital strategies, however, can be complicated and confusing.
 That’s where an experienced, competent digital marketing agency can help, giving you the guidance and advice you need to succeed.